Canine Hot Spots: Pictures, Solutions, and Prevention

 It is strongly recommended that hot spots are treated early and consistently until they are gone.

 That's where Lavengel® comes in.
-It's powerful enough to soothe itch and heal the skin while being safe enough for dogs to lick without fear of gastrointestinal upset.
+It's powerful enough to soothe itch and heal the inflamed skin while being safe enough for dogs to lick without fear of gastrointestinal upset.

 Are dog hot spots contagious?